-The Wadden Sea World Heritage is the largest tidal flat system in the world, where natural processes proceed undisturbed throughout the area.
+The Wadden Sea World Heritage is the largest tidal flat system in the world, where natural processes proceed largely undisturbed.
 It encompasses almost the entire Wadden Sea in Denmark, Germany and the Netherlands: an area of nearly 11,500 square kilometres along a coastal strip of about 500 kilometres.

 There are many other sedimentary coasts that, in one way or another, resemble the Wadden Sea in morphology such as the Mississippi River Delta, Banc d’Arguin or the Artic Lena Delta.
 However, they differ in terms of climate, river influence, tides or waves.
 Many sites are also much smaller: The Wadden Sea alone comprises about 60 % of the intertidal area of the north-eastern Atlantic shores.
 In addition, the Wadden Sea is special in that almost all of the sediments are supplied from the adjacent sea with only a minor or local river influence.
 Salinity ranges mostly between 20 and 30 psu, which is less than in the open ocean (34) but more than in estuaries (0-20), where most other intertidal flats are found in Europe.
-The Wadden Sea is further considered one of the most important areas for migratory birds in the world.
-Biodiversity on a world wide scale is reliant on this site.
+Furthermore, the Wadden Sea is considered one of the most important areas for migratory birds in the world and global biodiversity relies on this site.

 Area of the Wadden Sea World Heritage site.
 CWSS.